 First, export the repeated measure to Excel.
 Even where no data has been entered to the repeated measure, the exported spreadsheet will provide a template containing the columns that need to be completed and data can simply be added to the corresponding columns.
-The 'creation date' column should be left blank, as this is automatically created with the creation of the report.
+The 'creation date' column should be left blank, as this is automatically created with the creation of the repeating data form.
 This is what a prepared spreadsheet for import should look like:

 Be aware that, unlike the study import method, you cannot create new participants while importing repeated measure data.
 The participants must exist in Castor before the data can be imported.